michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 24. leave there thy oblation at the altar, and go, first be reconciled with thy brother, and then come and offer thy oblation.

-25. Be at one with thine adversaryBeel-dino, "lord of strife." quickly, while thou art with him in the way; lest thy adversary deliver thee to the judge, and the judge deliver thee to the exactor, and thou fall into the house of the bound.
+25. Be at one with thine adversary

-26. And, Amen I say unto thee, that thou shalt not come forth from thence till thou hast rendered the last shamuna.A minute coin, in value the one-eighth of the asor, or assarius; from the Hebrew shemoneh, " eight."
+26. And, Amen I say unto thee, that thou shalt not come forth from thence till thou hast rendered the last shamuna.

 27. You have heard that it hath been said, Thou shalt not commit adultery.